gersonnoboa/BackInBlack/README.md

 ## Limitations

 As the dashboard is meant for displaying in big screens (as per the instructions), the site is laid out in a way that maximizes screen usage.
 This means that, although it doesn't break, the app does not display in a good way on mobile devices.

+Also, because the assignment stated compatibility with Chrome, then my testing was done in the latest version of Chrome and Opera.
+Edge and Firefox work fine except for an overlap in the text of one graph.
+This is a problem with the graph library itself.